curtisalexander/saspyrilia/README.md

-# Website
+# saspyrilia

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This is the repository for [saspyrilia](https://www.saspyrilia.com).
+The website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

 ### Installation